 - fair and equitable treatment by SLSA according to SLSA

-- fostering team work to ensure the safety of youth members in their care;
+i. fostering team work to ensure the safety of young members in their care;

 SLSA Reporting Guidelines

-All Queensie SLSC members have a responsibility to speak up if they become aware of, or observe something considered inappropriate.
-Please contact our club’s MPIO, Brad Newton or follow the guidelines below.
+All Queenscliff SLSC members have a responsibility to speak up if they become aware of, or observe something considered inappropriate.
+Please contact our club’s MPIO, Jamie Grant or Kelly McFadden or follow the guidelines below.

 All reports submitted will be treated in absolute confidence and with the utmost respect for all those involved.